Oliver-Lack/Wordie-AI/readme.md

 1. Register for an API key and and create an environment variable named "OPENAI_API_KEY" with the key in it

+2. Run the add_passwords.py file to setup database for link between passwords and loading conditions (agents) into app.

 2. Start the app

 To start Wordie, run the following command: